Highest unclimbed mountain: Verification of unclimbed status

 It can be difficult sometimes to determine whether or not a mountain peak has been fully summited.
 Long before modern mountaineering commenced in the middle of the 19th century, evidence indicates that people did indeed travel up to the summits or near to the summits of major mountain peaks.
-Archaeological excavations in the Andes have shown that humans travelled up to 6739 m in pre-historic times.
+Archaeological excavations in the Andes have shown that humans traveled up to 6739 m in prehistoric times.
 Permanent settlements as high as 4500 m were established as far back as 12,000 years ago in the Andes.
 In the Greater Himalaya region, Lhasa, in Tibet, sitting at 3650 m has been permanently occupied since the 7th century and many smaller settlements across the Greater Himalaya thrive at elevations exceeding 4000 m.
 With humans living at high elevations for many millennia, nearby peaks to such settlements may or may not have been summited at some point in the past.
 However, many regions away from settlements may never have been explored, especially since some high peaks in the Greater Ranges are so remote that they were unknown to local inhabitants until they were sighted by explorers.